Sausage Orzo Bake (Dump-&-Bake w/ Butternut Squash!)

-This butternut squash orzo pasta bake layers tender roasted squash, crumbled sausage, and creamy Boursin cheese into a dreamy, weeknight-friendly dinner.
-Everything cooks together in one pan for a hearty, cozy casserole that’s comforting and super easy!
+My Italian sausage and orzo bake layers tender roasted butternut squash, sausage, and creamy Boursin cheese into a dreamy, weeknight-friendly dinner.
+Everything cooks together in one pan (no boiling + no pre-cooking!) for a hearty, cozy casserole that’s comforting and super easy!

 5 star review